Skip to main content

 Exceptional career preparation.
 UW-Eau Claire's health care administration program includes a 50-week administrative residency giving you professional experience in a real health care setting.
 Throughout their residency, students have had the opportunity to do things like implement programming to reduce staff turnover, develop emergency operations plans and create services that better engage residents living with dementia.
 Many graduates credit this experience with giving them the skills needed to succeed in their profession.

 Robust student organizations.
-Many health care administration students are active in the UW-Eau Claire American Collegiate of Health Care Administrators (ACHCA) student chapter.
-This student organization is a great way to further explore your field, as the chapter frequently hosts social events for senior care residents, raises money for Alzheimer’s research, and sponsors tours to long-term care facilities — in addition to planning fun events for its members.
-Members also have the opportunity to attend national ACHCA conferences where they attend workshops and keynote presentations, present research and network with other professionals.
+Many health care administration students are active in the UW-Eau Claire American College of Health Care Administrators (ACHCA) student chapter.
+This student organization is a great way to further explore your major and future profession, as the chapter frequently hosts social events for senior care residents, raises money for Alzheimer’s research, and sponsors tours to health care organizations — in addition to planning fun events for its members.
+Members also have the opportunity to attend national conferences where they attend workshops and keynote presentations, present research and network with other professionals.

 Connection to local employers.
 Meeting potential employers and gaining a better understanding of the different types of care facilities is a critical component of the health care administration program.
-To help you explore career paths, we host an annual Nursing & Health Care Professional Fair, an on-campus career fair specific for those looking to enter the health care field.
-This event is an excellent opportunity to make connections and submit your resume for current and future job openings.
+To help you explore career paths, students can attend the annual Nursing and Health Care Professional Fair, the College of Business Career Fair, and the CHAASE Annual Partnership Open House, specific to HCAD career opportunities.
+These events are excellent opportunities to make connections and submit your resume for current and future job openings.

 or continuing education after graduation